-MCC has a robust distance education program which promotes high-quality online and hybrid classes.
-The growth and development of such programs is considered when building new facilities and infrastructure.
-Due to the pandemic an increased number of classes have been approved to offer online and the number of students taking online classes has increased.
-Into the future, we anticipate that online offerings will remain above pre-pandemic levels and will be considered as alternatives to new infrastructure, including re-use of infrastructure that is used less due to this shift.
-MCC is using more high flex classrooms to combine in person and virtual students into the same class.
+MCC has a robust distance education program that promotes high-quality online and hybrid classes.
+The growth and development of such programs are considered when building new facilities and infrastructure.
+Due to the pandemic, an increased number of classes have been approved to offer online and the number of students taking online classes has increased.
+Although we have no plans to become an "online school" we have increased the number of degrees that students can earn entirely online.
+In the future, we anticipate that online offerings will remain above pre-pandemic levels and will be considered as alternatives to new infrastructure.
+We consistently consider repurposing infrastructure that no longer serves the need it was designed for, such as computer labs.
+MCC is using more high-flex classrooms to combine in-person and virtual students into the same class.

-F. Identify a maintenance schedule for major maintenance items in excess of \$1,000,000 for fiscal year 2024 through 2028.
+F. Identify a maintenance schedule for major maintenance items in excess of \$1,000,000 for fiscal year 2025 through 2029.

-MCC does not have major maintenance items identified exceeding \$1,000,000 for fiscal years 2024 - 2028.
+MCC does not have major maintenance items identified exceeding \$1,000,000 for fiscal years 2025 - 2029.

 G. Identify the amount of non-routine maintenance the institution has budgeted for in the current fiscal year and relevant sources of financing.

-The institution has budgeted \$306,615 (FY 2022 / 2023) for non-routine maintenance for the current fiscal year with the general operating fund being the source of these funds.
+The institution has budgeted \$331,000 (FY2023 / 2024) for non-routine maintenance for the current fiscal year with the general operating fund being the source of these funds.